bdanklin/SYNTradeSkillExport/README.md

   - Restart World of Warcraft Classic.

 #### Usage ####
-  - Open a tradeskill window/ Copy string.
+  - Open a tradeskill window > Copy string.
-  - Open Discord/ Paste string.
+  - Open Discord > Paste string.

 #### Whomst? ####

 Danklin - Netherwind.
-Credit and thanks to Cixi@Remulos for the original addon
+Credit and thanks to Cixi - Remulos for the original addon